Skip to main content

 Needless to say, I enjoyed every moment of the game and while it's still one of the most memorable and cherished first person shooters that I've ever played, there's one element that had always held it back from being as great as it could possibly have been and it's the A.I which was glitchy, inconsistent and repeatedly broke the immersion while playing.
 The A.I of the original Crysis 2 was easily the bane of the game that even after multiple patches, wasn't fixed at all and glitched out frequently during gameplay.

-Of course, Crysis 3 had a completely reworked and revamped A.I which was significantly better than it's predecessor in every way but it was a darn shame that the devs couldn't do the same for Crysis 2 which would've easily been a way more polished experience if they could only make the A.I as it was meant to be.
+Of course, Crysis 3 had a completely reworked and revamped A.I which was significantly better than it's predecessor in every way but it was still a darn shame that the devs couldn't do the same for Crysis 2 which would've been a way more polished experience if they could only make the A.I as it was meant to be.
 And over the years I've always felt that if Crysis 2 had actually managed to fix it's A.I problems, it could've easily been a contender for the best game in the series and would've received much better reviews and even higher sales figures (though it's still the highest selling title in the franchise).

-Back when Crysis 2 was first released, it was initially criticized for moving away from everything that had made it's predecessor so unique--the wide open levels coupled with a huge arsenal of gameplay possibilities that made no two playthroughs of the original Crysis the same.
+Back when Crysis 2 was first released, it was initially criticized for moving away from everything that had made it's predecessor so memorable--the wide open levels coupled with a huge arsenal of gameplay possibilities that made no two playthroughs of the original Crysis the same.
 And while the sequel did trade the massive open levels for much more linear and tighter sections, it did add a great deal of verticality to those levels which resulted in multiple ways (at least 3 in most cases) of playing through them, thereby still retaining the DNA of the original Crysis, albeit to a lesser degree.

 But in this day and age of military shooters that currently saturate the industry, Crysis 2 Remastered stands out as a much needed breath of fresh air that makes all of those formulaic shooters look archaic and shallow in terms of both gameplay and level designs, which arguably makes it shine even more than when it first came out back in 2011.
-So Crysis 2 Remastered doesn't just make an already fantastic shooter significantly greater in every conceivable way, it also turns it into a worthwhile entry in today's gaming landscape that can easily trump most FPS' that are currently available (while looking better than almost all of them thanks to it's new visual flourishes) with it's highly emergent and effortlessly replayable gameplay.
+So Crysis 2 Remastered doesn't just make an already fantastic shooter significantly greater in every conceivable way, it also turns it into a worthwhile entry in today's gaming landscape that can easily trump most FPS' that are currently available (while looking better than almost all of them thanks to it's new visual flourishes) with it's highly emergent, satisfying and effortlessly replayable gameplay.

 Comments